 Winnipeg in the winter is best lived outdoors, and there’s no better place to experience the cold weather than The Forks.
-Rent a pair of ice skates, head to the Red River Mutual Trail and skate by the internationally-renowned warming huts.
-On your way back you’ll notice RAW: almond, the world’s only pop-up restaurant located on a frozen river.
-Some of the country’s best chefs showcase their talents there.
-Make a reservation and prepare for a culinary revolution!
+Rent a pair of ice skates, head to the skating trails and skate by the internationally-renowned warming huts.

 When it’s time to head indoors, test your mental prowess with your friends at some of the city’s escape rooms.
 Solve challenging puzzles to find your way to the exit in one of the many themed rooms available from The Real Escape, Enigma Escapes, or Codebreakers Escape Rooms, just to name a few.

 For the more action-oriented, LaserTopia’s labyrinth stands ready for an epic laser tag battle.

 After a long day, unwind in a cozy neighbourhood restaurant.
 Máquè specializes in Asian-inspired contemporary food, while Close Co. focuses on quality shared plates.
 The Grove is a great destination for upscale pub food, while Sous Sol’s ever-rotating menu will make you want to come back again and again.